mapbox/rio-color/README.md

   Color correction

   Operations will be applied to the src image in the specified order.
-Each operation should be a single quoted argument.

   Available OPERATIONS include: